korfuri/django-prometheus/README.md

 modifications and deletions done in the current process.
 They are not gauges of the number of objects in the model.

+Starting with Django 1.7, migrations are also monitored.
+Two gauges are exported, `django_migrations_applied_by_connection` and `django_migrations_unapplied_by_connection`.
+You may want to alert if there are unapplied migrations.

 ### Monitoring and aggregating the metrics

 Prometheus is quite easy to set up.
 An example prometheus.conf to